PROSTATE SURGERY

 Minimal scarring:

-a single small incision results in less visible scarring, improving aesthetic outcomes and reducing post-operative discomfort.
+A single small incision results in less visible scarring and reduced discomfort.

 Improved urinary continence:

-advanced robotic control helps preserve the delicate structures around the bladder, assisting faster recovery of urinary control.
+Advanced robotic control supports preservation of structures around the bladder, promoting faster recovery of continence.

 The evolution of robotic prostatectomy